Fnyasimi/MARS-Update-Pipeline/README.md

 Install additional tools to the pipeline
   >> `conda install --file requirements.txt`

-## Download experiments data from GEO datasets
+## Search and download experiments data from GEO datasets
+GEO experiments were searched and downloaded in the *soft file format* using a custom script [`geo_search.sh`]().

 Edit the `input.json` file with the organism you are working with i.e _Drosophila melanogaster_ or _Homo sapiens_.

 >> `"organism" : "Drosophila melanogaster"`

 ## Pre-processing the data
 This step involves excluding experiments which do not contain ChIP-Seq data and cleaning experiments with mixed data to remain with experiments containing only ChiP-seq data.

+The downloaded experiments were cleaned using a build custom script [`filesort.py`]() which separates experiments which dont contain ChIP-Seq data from those that contain ChIP-Seq data.
+The script also separates data in GEO experiments soft files which have mixed data i.e RNA Seq data and ChIP-Seq data to only retain ChIP-Seq Data.

-## Extract metadata
+## Extract experiment data and convert to json file
-For each experiment extract the metadata to create a json file for each TF target and the samples associated.
-Also extract the links to raw read files in SRA for later downloading when running the experiment
+For each GEO experiment soft file, the experimental data (TF antibody targets, experimental description and GSM accessions) was extracted and used to create a json file for each antibody target in the experiment and the GSM samples accessions associated.

+For each antibody target in the experiment the metadata (GEO acc, Ab Target, cell line, tissue, cell type and the json file name) were recorded in a metadata.tsv file for later processing.

+The SRA accessions associated to each GSM accession were also extracted for later downloading of the raw reads in fastq format when processing the data uniformly using the Encode ChIP-Seq pipeline.

+All of the processes in this step are perfomed by a custom build module [`geosoft_extractor.py`]() which uses support modules at dufferent steps.

+## Curation of the extracted experiments
+In our study we are intereted in TF experiments only and not other type of  experiments.
+Some of the downloaded experiments contain Epigenetic targets and Cell signalling pathways which were not of interest to us.

+We used the metadata file to find antibody targets which are not for transcription factors and remove the while  alsp droping the json files asoociated with them.

+This step involved manual curation of the each record in the generated metadata file to assign the correct Antibody Target for each record.
+After this curation step the Epigenetics targets, Cell signalling Targets, RNA targets and other targets which were not TF targets were removed from the metadata file using a custom script [`cleanjson.sh`]().

 ## Download Reads and Run the Pipeline
-Download the .sra reads and convert them to fastq.gz files, run the ChIP-Seq analysis.
+The raw reads of each curated experiment were download in `.sra` file format then dumped into fastq.gz format using the Ncbi's sra-tool kit.